realityexpander/How_to_program_from_ground_up/README.md

   - ### Registers — "The Tiny Superfast Memory Nearest to the CPU & Keeps the State of the CPU"
     - Registers are a small amount of super fast memory that is built into the CPU
-    - The registers are used to store the results of the instructions, and current operands being executed
+    - Registers hold the current instruction (operator and operands) being executed in the "Instruction Register" (IR)
-    - The registers are used to store the current "state" of the CPU, like the "program counter" and the "flags" register
+    - Registers hold address pointers to the current location in main memory in the "Program Counter" (PC) and the "Stack Pointer" (SP) and the "Memory Address Register" (MAR)
-      - Some registers store the values of the last arithmetic operation, like from an "ADD" or "SUBTRACT"
+    - The "X" and "Y" registers are used to store the operands for the Accumulator Register (ACC) are used to store the results of the last arithmetic operation, like from an "ADD" or "SUBTRACT".
       - Some registers are a series of "status flags", single bits used to store the result of the last operation
       - Status flags are used to control the "conditional jumps" in the program
       - Flags such as "zero" or "carry" are used to indicate the results of the last operation